TRIQS/nda/doc/ex2.md

 > **Note**: After moving, the vector `v2` is empty, i.e. its memory handle does not manage any memory at the moment.
 To
 > use it, one should again resize it, so that new memory is allocated.

-@subsection ex2_p4 Constructing an array from its data
+@section ex2_p4 Constructing an array from its data

 1-, 2- and 3-dimensional arrays can be constructed directly from their data using `std::initializer_list` objects:
 - a 1-dimensional array is constructed from a single list,